ianepperson/filestorage/README.md

  * `aws_access_key_id` - or use the `AWS_ACCESS_KEY_ID` environment variable.
  * `aws_secret_access_key` - or use the `AWS_SECRET_ACCESS_KEY` environment variable.
  * `aws_session_token` - Unnecessary when using the two previous options, but here for completeness.
 Note that [session tokens](https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html) have a maximum age of 36 hours.
-Or use the `AWS_SESSION_TOKEN` environment variable.
+Could instead use the `AWS_SESSION_TOKEN` environment variable.
  * `profile_name` - Which profile to use within a [shared credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file).

 #### DummyHandler